With COVID Infection Numbers Surging, Health Experts Say N95 Face Masks Offer Best Protection

 “I think it has a little bit more protection than the regular surgical mask, so I try to use them as much as I can,” Queens resident Sharrell Lee said.

-But it’s so important, Nayyar says, to make sure it forms a seal against your face and nose, preventing any particle penetration around the edges.READ MORE: Mayor-Elect Eric Adams Outlines COVID-19 Plan For New York City As Omicron Cases Spike
+But it’s so important, Nayyar says, to make sure it forms a seal against your face and nose, preventing any particle penetration around the edges.READ MORE: Times Square Ready For Another Smaller New Year's Eve Celebration, New York COVID Cases Continue To Rise

 She also says to use the N95 face masks without front valves or openings because they may actually propel germs further through the open valves.